 (1 representative per ESC club) The President’s Council provides a forum in which the leadership of the internal Ethnic Student Center (ESC) organizations can come together to foster communication and teamwork.
 The Council serves as a support and resource group for ESC leadership.
 Students for this committee are nominated through the ESC.

-(1 representative per ESC club) This committee sets policies and procedures for the Ethnic Student Center and maintains the mission of the organization.
+(1 representative per ESC club: Meets every Tuesday from 5-6 PM in VU 567) This committee sets policies and procedures for the Ethnic Student Center and maintains the mission of the organization.
 It serves as the facilitator for the disbursement of programming funds, and ratifies new Ethnic Student Center clubs.
 Students for this committee are nominated through the ESC.

 (2-3 at-large.
 Meets once or twice a month for an hour.)
 The Facilities and Services Council deals with the Associated Students' various services and facilities (Food Services, Lakewood, Viqueen Lodge, etc.).
 This committee reports to the AS Board of Directors.